-Serial Area Information required Serial No 1 Area Property, Plant & Equipment ("PPE") Information required Land & Building, Plant & Machinery, Furniture & Fixtures, IT equipment, Vehicles etc. generally form part of PPE.
-Depending upon the nature of the assets, the following details are required by the Registered Valuer: Fixed asset register as on valuation date; Clarity about Original / Revaluation numbers captured in Fixed Asset Register Report on physical location, verification, and mapping of assets with Fixed Asset Register Summary of Land area with details about type of ownership, area, unit of measurement etc. Documents such as Layout, Title Deed, Sale Deed/Lease Deed, Allotment Letter, Concession Agreement and other subsequent agreement executed. - Property tax bills, rent receipts, etc. Insurance policies taken for fixed assets.
+Serial No. Area Information required 1 Property, Plant & Equipment ("PPE") 3, Depending upon the nature of the assets, the following details may be required by the Registered Valuer: • Fixed asset register as on valuation date; Clarity about Original / Revaluation numbers captured in Fixed Asset Register Report on physical location, verification, and mapping of assets with Fixed Asset Register Summary of Land area with details about type of ownership, area, unit of measurement etc. Documents such as Layout, Title Deed, Sale Deed/Lease Deed, Allotment Letter, Concession Agreement and other subsequent agreement executed.
+Property tax bills, rent receipts, etc. Insurance policies taken for fixed assets. • Information/Data about the encroachment of assets.

-Information/Data about the encroachment of assets.
 Utilization level and Key performance parameters of the plant for last 5 years Copy of Key Contracts like Power Purchase Agreement, Fuel Supply Agreement, Iron ore supply agreement, Raw material supply agreement, finished product sale tie-up, etc. if any.
 Any other details deemed necessary.
-2 Capital work-in- progress Details of Capital Work in Progress with its progress status as on the date of valuation and supporting documents like Contract Copy, Invoices, Purchase orders etc. Details/ Specifications like make, model no., capacity, material of construction etc. for high valued assets.
+2 Capital work- in- progress Details of Capital Work in Progress with its progress status as on the date of valuation and supporting documents like Contract Copy, Invoices, Purchase orders etc. Details/ Specifications like make, model no., capacity, material of construction etc. for high valued assets.
 Payment terms as per the defined milestones of the contract in CWIP.
 Details of any amendment in the CWIP during execution of the project in terms of process or expenditure.
 Details of onsite procured material.
 3 Intangibles Brands, Trademark, Goodwill, Customer relationship, patents etc generally form Intangible assets.
 Depending upon the nature of the assets, the following details are generally sought: List, Nature and detailed description of the intangibles.
 Potential projected cashflows associated with such intangibles.
 Any other details deemed necessary.
 4 Non- Current Investments Investment in securities, mutual funds, Investment in subsidiary/associate/joint venture generally form other non-current investments.
-Depending upon the nature of the assets, the following details are generally sought: -Nature, details, and certificate of investments depending on the type of investment. - In case investment is made in any other entity, details of the investee company with the latest audited/ provisional financial statement, financial projection of the investee company. - Any other details deemed necessary.
-5 Deferred tax - Copy of Income Tax returns along with Computation of last 3 Financial Years.
+Depending upon the nature of the assets, the following details are generally sought: Nature, details, and certificate of investments depending on the type of investment.
+L